matt4499/mHermitCraftPlugin/README.md

 # mHermitCraftPlugin

-- This is a Minecraft 1.16.1 plugin
+This is a Minecraft 1.16.1 plugin for Spigot/Paper/Bukkit It currently has two features:
-- Currently has two features

 - One Player Sleep
+  > Only 1 player has to be sleeping in order to change the time.

 - Mob Head Drops

-- I plan to make them configurable in future releases
+  > Drops mob heads when a player kills them.

-- Tested and working on Paper Spigot 1.16.1 (https://papermc.io)
+***Tested and working on Paper Spigot 1.16.1 (https://papermc.io)***